artsy/Swift-at-Artsy/Beginners/Lesson One/README.md

 var c = a + b
 ```

-Swift defines variables using `var`.
-While there is no type specified, the variable `a` is a `Int` (basically a round number; 1, 2, 3).
-Swift is a **strongly-typed language**, even though most of the time you don't actually need to say what type of thing it is.
-The compiler figures out the type of variables.
+Variables all have a _type_.
+Some variables are numbers, and some are strings, and some are other things, too!
+Numbers are often `Int`, or an integer (basically a round number: 1, 2, 3, -500, 401).
+Swift is a **strongly-typed language**, which means that types matter a lot.
+Swift won't let you confuse one type for another.
+Even though we haven't _told_ Swift what the type of our variables are, the compiler figures it out automatically.

 In Swift, `:` specifies a type.
 So the following two lines are equivalent.